Danielkague/Group_25-wk3-Ai-tools-Assignment/README.md

 Use case: If certain terms from a minority dialect are associated with negative sentiment due to lack of training data, spaCy can be used to re-label or re-categorize them fairly.

+### Conclusion

+By using tools like TensorFlow Fairness Indicators for subgroup evaluation and spaCy's rule-based systems for preprocessing, developers can detect, analyze, and address unfair bias—creating models that are not only accurate but also ethically responsible.